 Wouldn’t it be nice if, once you found the right tenant, your work was done?

-Routine property inspections may be a landlord’s least favorite task.
+Routine rental property inspections may be a landlord’s least favorite task.
 But ignoring the condition of the property — and what the tenants may be up to — is simply too risky.

 Everyone from police to professional property managers and landlords who have been burned by bad tenants recommend routine inspections for rental properties.
 In fact, judges have found landlords negligent for failing to conduct mid-lease inspections.